veldrid/veldrid/README.md

 ### Build instructions

 Veldrid  uses the standard .NET Core tooling.
-[Install the tools](https://www.microsoft.com/net/download/core) and build normally (`dotnet restore && dotnet build`).
+[Install the tools](https://www.microsoft.com/net/download/core) and build normally (`dotnet build`).

 Run the RenderDemo program to see a quick demonstration of the rendering capabilities of the library.

-### Using the library

-The recommended way to reference Veldrid is via source.
-Veldrid includes some debug-only validation code which is disabled in release builds.